 The scope of localized service access is to study the overall architecture design and enablers for localized service access in 6G, including:

-NOTE 1: Support for localized service as defined in 5G is the starting point for the discussion on support of localized service access in 6G.
+NOTE 1: Support for access to Localized Services as defined in 5G is the starting point for the discussion on support of localized service access in 6G.

-- authorization and authentication of UE for localized service access
+authorization and authentication aspects of UE for localized service access

+NOTE 2: Authorization, authentication aspects need to be coordinated with SA3.

-- interface and interaction procedure between PLMN network and networks providing localized service, or between networks providing localized service:
+interface and interaction procedure between PLMN network and networks providing localized service access, or between the networks providing localized service access:

-- Whether and how to support UE mobility between PLMN network and network providing localized services, or between networks providing localized service
+Whether and how to support UE mobility between PLMN network and network providing localized service access, or between the networks providing localized service access.

-- Whether and how to support service continuity for localized service, including access to localized service after leaving the original network providing localized service
+Whether and how to support service continuity for UE, between PLMN network and network providing localized service access, or between the networks providing localized service access, including access to the specific service after leaving the original network providing localized service access.